jyxjjj/PC-OS-Utils/ScreenShotsWatcher/README.md

 ## How to use

+1. Edit the swift file to change the filename filter (may near line 63) to match your system language.

-1. run `./settings.sh` to set the path to save screenshots.
+2. Run `./settings.sh` to set the path to save screenshots.

-2. run `./build.sh` to build the script.
+3. Run `./build.sh` to build the script.

-3. run `./run.sh` to start watching for new screenshots.
+4. Run `./run.sh` to start watching for new screenshots.

-4. Allow the access of Downloads Folder when a popup appears.
+5. Allow the access of Downloads Folder when a popup appears.

-5. Take a screenshot and the script will copy the image to clipboard.
+6. Take a screenshot and the script will copy the image to clipboard.

 ## Appearance

 The built-in `Screenshot.app` supports three situations:

-1. Save directly to the clipboard (<kbd>Command+Shift+5</kbd> → Options → [Save To Section] → Clipboard)
+1. Save directly to the clipboard

+   (<kbd>Command+Shift+5</kbd> → Options → [Save To Section] → Clipboard)

 3. Save directly to a file

    (<kbd>Command+Shift+5</kbd> → Options → [Options Section] → [] Show Floating Thumbnail)

-4. Show the preview window before saving to a file (<kbd>Command+Shift+5</kbd> → Options → [Options Section] → [x] Show Floating Thumbnail)
+5. Show the preview window before saving to a file

+   (<kbd>Command+Shift+5</kbd> → Options → [Options Section] → [x] Show Floating Thumbnail)

 There are two ways to edit the picture: